 Get ready to experience the beauty of Sri Lanka while helping on this hugely rewarding project.
-You and other volunteers will play a crucial role in interacting with the children keeping them entertained and happy, while building their confidence and teaching them basic English and life skills.
+You will play a crucial role in interacting with the children keeping them entertained and happy, while building their confidence and teaching them basic English and life skills.

 Explore Sri Lanka’s famous palm tree lined beaches, take a train ride of a lifetime, walk through the jungle and fully immerse yourself into the Sri Lankan culture and way of life.
 Along the way you will make lots of new friends and will make a real difference to the lives of young children.